Extensor Tendonitis of the Foot Causes, Symptoms & Treatment

 Non-operative treatment

-Treatment of extensor tendonitis of the foot is usually conservative.
-Your doctor may advise you to take time off from running or other physical activities that cause the top foot pain.
-Other common foot tendonitis treatments include:
+Treatment of extensor tendonitis of the foot is typically conservative.
+Your doctor may recommend taking a break from running or other activities that exacerbate pain on the top of the foot.
+Other common treatments include:

-- Applying ice and elevating your foot to reduce tendon inflammation and pain
+- Ice and elevation: Applying ice and elevating the foot to reduce inflammation and discomfort.

-- Wearing a cast or special boot to support your foot
+- Immobilization: Using a cast or special boot to support the foot.

-- Orthotics to correct any foot and ankle imbalances
+- Orthotics: Using inserts to correct any foot or ankle imbalances.

 Surgical Treatment